syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/05.lbaas/docs.en.md

 ## Conclusion

-You should now be able to adopt this example to your needs.
+You should now be able to adapt this example to your needs.
-The obvious things to change are the upstream servers, the overall architecture should work for many scenarios.
+One of the things you might want to change are the upstream servers.
+The overall architecture should work for many scenarios.